 The Internet as it is today has built itself into our lives by massive content-generating websites that beg us to look at their nonsense and their irritating ads - but it isn't our job to jump through hoops to use the Internet in a way that pleases the corporate nightmare.

 It isn't our duty to keep this thing afloat - and you know what's so great about this Internet of money and revenue streams?

 We can kill it without ever taking up the sword.

 All it takes is ad blocking software.
 If we all started using it right now, if we all used the Internet the way we want in stead of the way its illegitimate stewards demand, the Web would crash and burn tomorrow.

 And I say: let it burn, long and hot.
 Let's all get up on the roof together and look out over the Internet as all those who have been reduced to gibbering aggregators and content-gatherers and blatherers and clickbaiters die screaming in a glorious sea of flames and then, when the last desperate embers have died down, let's sweep the ashes and see what remains.

-I don't know what will happen when the Internet as it is now is collapses, and something rises from what remains.
+I don't know what will happen when the Internet as it is now collapses, and something rises from what remains.
 I don't know what it will look like, but I know it will fulfill needs, and until it gets ruined by whatever comes after advertising, it will be good, and it will be ours.

-You needn't be the one to light the fire, dear reader (though I'd be the last one to stop you).
-But you can do your part by using ad blocking software.
+You needn't be the one to light the fire, dear reader, though I'd be the last one to stop you.
+But consider doing your part by using ad blocking software.
 Ads suck, and you don't want to see them.
 If it hastens the demise of something that rewards only attention and punishes true, unfettered creativity, good on you, you're part of the solution.